 You might actually have to adjust your expectations and reduce your list price.
 Click here to learn more about when it's time to reduce.

-negotiating an offer on behalf of a seller, in an attempt to reach a balance between the parties, I ask the buyer's agent
+negotiating an offer on behalf of a seller, in an attempt to reach a balance between the parties, I asked the buyer's agent

-about their client's real estate offer priorities.
+about their client's offer priorities.
 While explaining that my

-If it's price, I recommend my seller counter the offer with my client's preferred closing date and give a little on price.
-Conversely, if the buyer must have a particular possession date, maybe because their own home is sold firm with an inflexible closing date, or they've already given notice of vacating their rental apartment, then I advise my seller to agree (if possible) to the buyer's particular date.
-In exchange, we ask that the buyer agree to the seller's price, provided of course, that it's fair and reasonable.
+If it's price, I would recommend my seller counter the offer with the seller's preferred closing date and give a little on price.
+Conversely, if the buyer must have a particular possession date, maybe because their own home is sold firm with an inflexible closing date, or they've already given notice of vacating their rental apartment, then I used to advise my seller to agree (if possible) to the buyer's particular date.
+In exchange, we'd ask the buyer to agree to the seller's price, provided of course, that it's fair and reasonable.

 the end, if all else fails, maybe that particular buyer just isn't the next owner

 of your home.
 Or maybe you're not motivated or realistic enough.